There's like a billion email hosting providers/platforms out there, so how can you even decide who to go with?

 You also get a lot more control over the email settings, such as managing your employee's email accounts, and other settings that can improve your experience overall.

 Email is the lifeblood of your business.
 Any problems, delays, glitches, spam, etc can set you back some serious money and wasted time.
+All teams need email to improve the product, from product marketers to engineering teams.

 So while it may seem like email hosting should always be free, there's a reason why real professionals take it seriously.